Model & Consent Release forms, Glossary, Mounting an exhibition, Photography Resources

 Culture: The set of beliefs, values, traditions, and practices shared and transmitted by a particular racial, religious, national, geographic, or social group.

-Curator: A person whose job is to care for museum collections or organize museum exhibitions.
+Curator A person whose job is to care for museum collections or organize museum exhibitions.

 Framing: In photography, what is captured within the borders of a picture, and how forms are situated in relation to those borders.